Solar Permit California

 Your AHJ, the local utility company, and even your homeowners’ association can have different sets of requirements and restrictions that make it nearly impossible to navigate the process.
 On top of that, there are often unpredictable fees and long wait times for permit approvals.

 Luckily, that’s where we at Avila Solar come in.
 We will handle your solar permitting process from start to finish and assist you with preparing documents, finding and dealing with your local AHJ, and expediting the process as much as possible.
+Don’t need a full permitting service?
+We also offer drafting services for wanting just a solar plan set.

-Reduce 'Soft Costs' by Partnering With Avila
+Reduce Your 'Soft Costs'

 ‘Soft costs’ are the process-related costs of a solar energy system installation, whereas ‘hard costs’ are the expenses of the equipment itself, such as purchasing the solar panels and inverters and so forth.